 Guajillo Dried Red Chile (Medium to Hot)

-The guajillo chile is made by drying the mirasol chile and is one of the most popular dried chiles in Mexican cooking (next to the ancho).
-Once dried, the guajillo chile becomes a deep red and develops a tough, smooth skin.
+The guajillo chile is made by drying the mirasol chile.
+It is one of the most popular dried chiles in Mexican cooking (next to the ancho).
+Once dried, the guajillo chile becomes deep red and develops a tough, smooth skin.
 Guajillos are medium-sized chiles ranging from 2 to 4 inches in length.

 04 of 05